VoxleOne/XLabel/README.md

 # XLabel
 Computer Vision image labels are metadata.
 So lets treat them accordingly.

-As an experiment I want to serialize computer vision annotation data into EXIF tags intead of using a sidecar text file.
-The labels are thus embeded in the image itself.
-The idea here is to experiment with simplifying the dataset file system, by eliminating the sidecar text files.
-There may be unexpected gains that justify adopting this approach, at least for small and/or proprietary datasets and fine-tuning tasks.
+As an experiment, I'm exploring the idea of embedding computer vision annotation data directly into an image's EXIF tags, rather than storing it in separate sidecar text files.
+This approach effectively bundles the labels with the image itself, simplifying the dataset's file structure.
+While it's a bit unconventional, it could offer unexpected advantages — especially for smaller or proprietary datasets, or for fine-tuning tasks where managing separate annotation files adds unnecessary overhead.

 ## Code